Electrical Injuries in Emergency Medicine

 Arc burns

-When an arc of current passes from an object of high to low resistance, it creates a high temperature pathway that causes skin lesions at the site of contact with the source and at the ground contact point (not always the feet).
+When an arc of current passes from an object of high resistance to one of low resistance, it creates a high-temperature pathway that causes skin lesions at the site of contact with the source and at the ground point (which is not always the feet).
 These areas typically have a dry parchment center and a rim of congestion around them.
-There will be clues to the internal pathway taken by the arc based on the location of these surface wounds.
-Arcs can also cause electrothermal, flash, and flame burns, so multiple burns of varying appearance may be observed.
+The locations of the surface wounds afford clues to the internal pathway taken by the arc.
+Because arcs can also cause electrothermal, flash, and flame burns, multiple burns of varying appearance may be observed.
 Arcs do not occur in low-voltage injuries.
-An arc burn is shown below.
+(See the image below.)

 View Image

-Arcing electrical burns through the shoe around the rubber sole.
+Arcing electrical burns through shoe around rubber sole.
 High-voltage (7600 V) alternating current nominal.
 Note cratering.

 Flash burns

-Flash burns are caused by heat from a nearby electrical arc that can reach upwards of 5000o C. These can pass over the surface of the body or through, depending on the path of the arc causing the flash.
-They may "splash" over the surface of the body, resulting in diffuse but relatively superficial partial-thickness burns.
+Flash burns are caused by heat from a nearby electrical arc that can reach upward of 5000o C. These burns can pass over the surface of the body or through it, depending on the path of the arc causing the flash.
+They may splash over the surface of the body, resulting in diffuse but relatively superficial partial-thickness burns.
 There is no internal electrical component.
-A flash burn is shown below.
+(See the image below.)

 View Image